 Recommended varieties for planting this fall are listed in Table 1.
 While there may be other suitable varieties, our recommendations are based on multi-location, multi-year testing under our Florida growing conditions.

-We suggest a seeding rate of 90 to 120 lbs per acre for all small grains.
-If planting a mixture, you should adjust the seeding rate for each component to half of the recommended rate.
+The suggested seeding rate for all small grains is 90 to 120 lbs. per acre.
+If planting a mixture of cool-season forages, you should adjust the seeding rate for each component to half of the recommended rate.
 If you plant late in the season, use the higher end of the recommended seeding rates for each forage.
 Additional information to help you with seeding rates, planting depth and grazing or hay recommendations are found in Table 2.

 - If pastures are not irrigated there is risk involved with planting cool-season forages.
 Conserved forage or supplements may be the better option.